 Maybe a big competitor (or several) have recently come into your market with nicer, more modern spaces, making yours less appealing than it once was.
 Or perhaps some of your locations have urgent needs that need fixing (e.g. a leaky roof or a mold problem).

 Relocation might be necessary when it’s clear that no amount of remerchandising or remodeling will help you boost your business again.
-Is the population in your trade area declining?
+That's where intelligent retail site selection comes in.
+Ask yourself important questions: Is the population in your trade area declining?
 Is your area’s economy deteriorating?
 Whatever the issue, it might be that different location will help you rebuild sales and get back on track.

 Enlarging your space can boost your sales and provide a better experience for your customers.
 If you’re a restaurant that always has a long wait for tables, for example, you might be losing customers.
 It might make sense to expand rather than open another location.
 Of course, you could also consider reducing your footprint by subleasing your space.